learn-ocean/ocean-academy/src/frontend/src/pages/Courses/ComputeToData/Chapters/Chapter1/course.md

 #### Difficulty: **1/5** \| Estimated reading time: **10 min**

 <dialog character="turtle">“For some of the deep-sea creatures, there could be only a few dozen potential mates for hundreds of miles around.
 In the complete void of the deep ocean, how can these rare creatures find each other in order to breed?
-The most extreme depths of the ocean remain mysterious and largely uncharted, but there are thousands of sea creatures down in the darkness that have found [creative and exceptional ways to thrive](https://www.scienceabc.com/nature/animals/how-do-rare-sea-creatures-find-each-other-to-breed.html)” ...
+The most extreme depths of the ocean remain mysterious and largely uncharted, but there are thousands of sea creatures down in the darkness that have found <a href="https://www.scienceabc.com/nature/animals/how-do-rare-sea-creatures-find-each-other-to-breed.html">creative and exceptional ways to thrive</a>” ...
 For data, it is via Ocean Protocol.</dialog>

 **Organizations have a lot of data, but they don’t use this asset effectively,  if at all. **